PbRQianJiang/PbRQianJiang.github.io/_pages/about.md

 I am very fortunate to be advised by [Xiuying Chen](https://iriscxy.github.io/) of NLP Lab from [mbzuai University](https://mbzuai.ac.ae/).I am honored to be advised by [Miao Fang](https://jsjytx.neuq.edu.cn/info/1041/1634.htm) of [Language & Intelligence Systems Lab](https://neuqnlp.github.io/) from [Northeastern University](https://www.neuq.edu.cn/)

 In addition, I am lucky to serve as the student leader of [NEUQ LIS Lab](https://neuqnlp.github.io/) in 2025-2026, responsible for the operation and recruitment of new members of the lab,a place staffed by undergraduates.
-Here, I work happily with excellent partners, they have done a lot of great work!

 > I am currently actively seeking for Online or offline research internships or future PhD opportunities.
 If you have any relevant opportunities or suggestions, please feel free to [contact me](202316187@stu.neu.edu.cn).
 My wechat account is "hores_driver".I am very excited to discuss potential collaborations.

-You can find my CV here: [qian_jiang's Curriculum Vitae](../assets/cv_English.pdf).

 Research Interesting
 ======